Skip to main content

 Materials Spotlight: The Bead Chain Cabinet

-Visit any primary or pre-school Montessori classroom and you’ll immediately notice a stunning display of colourful glass beads hanging in an open cabinet.
+Visit any Montessori environments and you’ll immediately notice a stunning display of colorful glass beads hanging in an open cabinet.
 Children (and adults!) are drawn to the order and elegance of the bead chains.
-Beyond their initial aesthetic appeal, the bead chain material offers an amazing array of intellectual opportunities for young children to those in their elementary years.
-Colour-coding One of the brilliant aspects of the...
+Beyond their initial aesthetic appeal, the bead chain material offers an amazing array of intellectual opportunities for young children to those in their primary years.
+Colour-coding One of the brilliant aspects of the Montessori mathematics materials...

 Read More